AKapett/SocialMedia_Engagement_Predictive_Model/README.md

 ## Assumptions & Limitations

-- **Engagement Score Weighting:** Likes + (2 × Retweets) was chosen to reflect shareability over vanity metrics
+- **Engagement Score Weighting:** Likes + (2 × Retweets) was chosen to reflect weighted importance over basic level metrics

 - **Limited user data:** 89% of users posted only once in this dataset, restricting behavioral pattern analysis.
-No metadata available for follower count, user activity, etc.
+No metadata available for follower count, user activity, or media type.

-- **Assumed duplication**: Identical posts across platforms were treated as duplicates in the absence of clear cross-post indicators and improbability of exact like and share count
+- **Assumed duplication**: Identical posts across platforms were treated as duplicates in the absence of clear cross-post indicators and improbability of exact like and share count.

 ---